 "Kepler stares at these points of light and it watches them twinkle — not twinkle as they do here on Earth, because that’s the atmosphere causing them to twinkle — but twinkle because they’re actually changing brightness," van Saders said.

 In its first four years, Kepler stared at one patch of sky and measured starlight every minute — the longest continuous observations ever of any stars.
-(In its current K2 mission, the spacecraft changes its field of view about every three months).
+(In its later K2 mission, the spacecraft changed its field of view about every three months).
 This unique dataset, together with nearly six years of data from CoRoT, demonstrated that many stars in the galaxy do not have interiors like the Sun — even those only 20 to 30 percent more massive.
 The low voices of giant stars confirmed predictions about the interior structures of red giants for the first time.

 "That’s what Kepler gave us — the ability to really test what’s going on in the interiors for stars that aren’t just the Sun," van Saders said.

 Asteroseismology is also useful for measuring how the surface of a star rotates compared to its interior.
 While studying stellar sound waves, scientists also were surprised to learn that in one type of red giant, the core rotates rapidly while the surface rotates slowly.
 A 2012 study using Kepler data found three giant stars whose interiors spin 10 times faster than their surfaces.
 There’s much more work to be done in terms of creating models of the inner and outer portions of stars.